 We liaise with local councils, police and other beekeeping associations for swarm reports.
 We also work closely with farmers and contract sprayers to provide spray warnings for our members in the areas concerned.

-Membership of our association is open to anyone keeping bees or having an interest in beekeeping and includes use of our extensive library, hire of some beekeeping equipment, BBKA News, Insurance and much more.
+Membership of our association is open to anyone in the Oxfordshire, Berkshire, Vale of White Horse areas, keeping bees or having an interest in beekeeping and includes use of our extensive library, hire of some beekeeping equipment, BBKA News, Insurance and much more.